fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewayFrontendPort.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewayFrontendPort** cmdlet creates a front-end port for an azure_2 application gateway.
+The **New-AzureRmApplicationGatewayFrontendPort** cmdlet creates a front-end port for an Azure application gateway.

 ## EXAMPLES